vvauijij/Image_Processor/readme.md

 Implementation of a console application that allows you to apply various filters to images in 24-bit [BMP](http://en.wikipedia.org/wiki/BMP_file_format) format, similar to the filters in popular graphics editors.

+*This .md page takes a while to load the example pictures from ./examples folder .*

 ## Format of command line arguments

 Description of the format of command line arguments: